Significant Birth to Three Funding Passes in the DC Council

 Council makes meaningful commitment to infant, maternal, family health and wellbeing

 “Today’s budget bill is a victory for the District’s working families.
-We spoke with one voice to move our elected officials to make a significant commitment to the future of our families,” said Ericka Taylor, Co-Director of the DC Working Families Party and one of the Birth-to-Three for All Coalition co-chairs, along with Jews United for Justice and SPACES in Action. “ Residents will continue to fight for the money needed to realize the full promise of ensuring that every child in the District has their best start.”
+We spoke with one voice to move our elected officials to make a significant commitment to the future of our families,” said Ericka Taylor, Co-Director of the DC Working Families Party and one of the Birth-to-Three for All Coalition co-chairs, along with DC Action for Children, Jews United for Justice and SPACEs in Action. “ Residents will continue to fight for the money needed to realize the full promise of ensuring that every child in the District has their best start.”

 District families moved the DC Council with more than 1,000 petition signatures, 500 emails, and 100 calls advocating for Birth-To-Three funding.
 More than 100 testimonies highlighting Birth-to-Three funding were delivered before the Council throughout budget season, including testimony from more than 40 lay leaders.
 Additionally, more than 50 people attended the Mayor’s Budget Engagement Forums to advocate for funding for Birth-to-Three in her FY20 budget proposal.

 Additional advocacy from the Birth-to-Three coalition was directed toward reforming corporate tax giveaways.
 In a major victory during first votes on the budget, nine Councilmembers voted for an amendment to end tax credits for “Qualified High Technology Companies” — or QHTCs — and to direct the savings toward investing in District families and critical human needs.